UC? UC? UC?

 UC shouldn't take charge of your

-The severity of your symptoms may be a sign of inflammation in your colon.
+The severity of your symptoms may be a sign of uncontrolled inflammation in your colon.

-If your UC symptoms are getting in the way of day-to-day activities, it may be time to talk to your gastroenterologist.
+If your UC symptoms are getting in the way of day-to-day activities, it may be time to talk to your gastroenterologist about different treatment options.

 Understand the importance of setting proactive Goals for UC Treatment >